JuliaLang/julia/README.md

     julia

 If everything works correctly, you will see a Julia banner and an interactive prompt into which you can enter expressions for evaluation.
 (Errors related to libraries might be caused by old, incompatible libraries sitting around in your PATH.
-In that case, try moving the `julia` directory earlier in the PATH).
+In this case, try moving the `julia` directory earlier in the PATH).

-Your first test of Julia should be to determine whether your build is working properly.
+Your first test of Julia determines whether your build is working properly.
 From the UNIX/Windows command prompt inside the `julia` source directory, type `make testall`.
-You should see output that lists a series of tests being run; if they complete without error, you should be in good shape to start using Julia.
+You should see output that lists a series of running tests;
+if they complete without error, you should be in good shape to start using Julia.

 You can read about [getting started](https://docs.julialang.org/en/stable/manual/getting-started/) in the manual.